How to Teach Long Division: Tips and Techniques

 4. Real-world examples

-Whenever facing frustration, search for real-world examples to introduce familiar concepts that can explain long division logic.
+Whenever facing frustration, search for real-world examples to introduce familiar concepts that can explain long division activities.
 You can refer to sharing snacks, dividing pages in a book or estimating the cost of groceries for this.
 The closer your object is to the class, the better.

 5. Long division worksheets

 Long division problems may appear long after its logic is learned, and practice and repetition are a solution to them.
-In this regard, long division worksheets are the best tool to refresh the long division skills, regain confidence, and make progress.
+In this regard, Long Division Worksheets are the best tool to refresh the long division skills, regain confidence, and make progress.

 How to teach long division to grade 3